 The judicial power is independent of the legislative power and of the executive power.
-It is exercised by the Constitutional Council, the Council of State, the Court of Cassation, the Court of Accounts and the Courts and Tribunals.
+It is exercised by the Constitutional Council, the Supreme Court, the Court of Accounts and the Courts and Tribunals.

 The Constitutional Council is composed of five members having one President, one Vice-President and three judges.